-Palomino Blackwing pencils are a boutique brand of pencils that are made in the USA.
+Palomino Blackwing pencils are a boutique brand of pencils that were made in the USA but are now manufactured in Japan.
 In their current form they have been around since 2012 and have become a favorite among artists, students, and those who love writing with pencils.
 If you had to name one candidate it for the best pencil ever made and still sold today, this might be the most popular choice thanks to its long history and consistent quality.

 The original Blackwing, which is no longer manufactured, was produced from 1934 to 1998 by the Eberhard Faber Pencil Company.
 The pencils can often be found on Ebay and other used marketplaces but sell at a significant premium relatively to their original pricing — between $50 and $75 per pencil is the going rate in 2021.